rocrill/Crilly-s-B-B/README.md

 # Making a local clone:

 You can clone your repository to create a local copy on your computer.
 Any changes made to the local copy will not affect the original project.
-To clone the Writing Room project, follow the steps below:
+To clone the Crilly-s-B-B project, follow the steps below:

-1. Log in to your GitHub account and locate the Writing Room repository
+1. Log in to your GitHub account and locate the Crilly's B&B repository
 2. In the repository, click on Code button located above all the project files
 3. Under HTTPS, copy the link generated (INSERT LINK HERE)
 4. Open the terminal you are using, e.g. Gitpod